Gertobin11/the_vinyl_hub/README.md

 * Had an issue with the contrast of the blue text on the white background that would of been an issue for users due to a contrast issue.
 * I solved this by switching from `#018bd4` to a slightly deeper blue `#047ab7`

+## Credits

+* The images for the record players and the description were taken from https://www.worldwidestereo.com/blogs/wws-underground/entries/best-turntables.
+* The images for the vinyls and the descriptions were taken from https://longlivevinyl.net/2020/02/18/the-essential-hiphop/ and https://www.radiox.co.uk/features/best-vinyl-records-to-collect/